-An Introduction To Caching For Performance
+An Overview Of Caching For Performance

-Caching is an easy way to improve the performance, scalability and security of your website.
-Magento strongly recommends using Varnish Cache as a caching solution.

-Caching means storing copies of your web pages on additional local or globally distributed servers and in your users' browsers so that these pages can be served directly from these severs rather than from your Magento web servers.

-Utilizing a cache effectively will dramatically improve site speed and the number of visitors you can serve simultaneously.
+- Caching is an easy way to improve the performance, scalability and security of your website.
+Varnish Cache is one of the best caching solution available. - Caching means storing copies of your web pages on additional local or globally distributed servers and in your users' browsers so that these pages can be served directly from these severs rather than from your website servers. - Utilizing a cache effectively will dramatically improve site speed and the number of visitors you can serve simultaneously.

-In this chapter we will review the fundamentals of web caching, which is one of the major ways to improve the performance and scalability of your Magento website.
+In this chapter we will review the fundamentals of web caching, which is one of the major ways to improve the performance and scalability of your e-commerce website.